-TEMPERATURE & PRECIPITATION OUTLOOK 90-day temperature and precipitation forecasts developed by the National Weather Service indicate that the Middle Rio Grande Valley is likely to experience above average temperatures and precipitation chances are leaning towards below normal.
+TEMPERATURE & PRECIPITATION OUTLOOK 90-day temperature and precipitation forecasts developed by the National Weather Service indicate that the Middle Rio Grande Valley is likely to experience above average temperatures and precipitation chances are leaning below normal.
 RIO GRANDE COMPACT UPDATE The Rio Grande Compact (Compact) is an interstate and international water sharing agreement between New Mexico, Colorado, Texas and Mexico.
 At the end of 2021, New Mexico's Compact debt to Texas was approximately 127,000 acre-feet.
-Official Compact accounting is done at the end of the calendar year, and it is too early to tell where New Mexico's Compact debt will be at the end of 2022, but its possible additional debt is not accrued thanks to monsoon rains and effective water management.
-MRGCD is coordinating with water management agencies to ensure that water is conveyed to Elephant Butte as efficiently as possible to minimize New Mexico's Compact debt.
-Complying with the Compact is important for the MRGCD and its water users to lift restrictions that currently prevent the MRGCD from storing supplemental water to augment low river flows during the irrigation season.
+Official Compact accounting is done at the end of the calendar year, but thanks to a credit water agreement between New Mexico and Texas, an active monsoon season, and effective water management it is projected the debt will decrease to approximately 100,000 acre-feet.
+MRGCD continues working with partner water management agencies to ensure water is conveyed to Elephant Butte as efficiently as possible.
+Complying with the Compact is important for the MRGCD and its water users to lift restrictions that currently prevent the MRGCD from storing supplemental water to augment low river flow during the irrigation season.
 PRIOR AND PARAMOUNT UPDATE For the 2022 irrigation season, 20,000 acre-feet of Prior and Paramount (P&P) water was stored in Abiquiu reservoir for the Six Middle Rio Grande Pueblos.
-No supplemental releases from P&P storage were made in 2022.
-P&P water remaining in Abiquiu reservoir will be released for delivery to Elephant Butte reservoir by the end of the calendar year.
+No supplemental releases were made from P&P storage in 2022.
+Remaining P&P water in Abiquiu reservoir is being released for delivery to Elephant Butte reservoir by the end of the year.
+P&P water will be stored again next year.
+The Bureau of Indian Affairs (BIA) is responsible for calculating storage volume and determining if releases are needed.

 Figure 1.
 90 Day Temperature Outlook

 Figure 2.
 90 Day Precipitation Outlook

 Scan the QR code (right) to access the 90-Day forecast produced by the National Weather Service's Climate Prediction Center.

+≊USGS

 Figure 3.
-U Otowi r g k 8 natural flow of the Rio Grande plus any supplemental water released from storage (for various water users including MRGCD) he discharge 690 (cfs).
-For a significant part of the growing season, flow was below normal (median daily statistic).
-The graph demonstrates variability in water supply throughout the irrigation season.
-Scan the code (right) for access to the gage data
+U Otowi r g k 8 natural flow of the Rio Grande plus any supplemental water released from storage (for various water users including MRGCD).
+At the time of the update discharge was 1450 cubic feet per second.
+For a significant part of the growing season flow was below normal (median daily statistic) The graph shows variability in water supply throughout the irrigation season (Mar-Oct).
+Scan the code (right) for access to the gage data.